When Is Your First Mortgage Payment Due?

 Mortgage Interest Is Paid in Arrears

 Let's say your closing date is March 15.
 You'll be charged prorated daily interest from March 15 through March 31 on your closing statement.
 The interest collected at closing will cover the interest due on your mortgage for those last 16 days in March.
-Then, your first mortgage payment will be due on May 1, and that payment will pay the interest for April.
+Then your first mortgage payment will be due on May 1 and that payment will include the interest for April.

 That First Mortgage Payment Calculation Explained

-Let's say you borrow $200,000 at 5% interest.
+Let's say you borrow $200,000 at 5 percent interest.
 Your monthly payment would be $1,073.64, payable in equal monthly installments for 30 years.

-Your daily interest rate charge -- for the time period prior to 30 days before the first payment -- is figured by taking $200,000 times the interest rate of 5%.
-Then, divide by 12 months -- $833.33 -- and again by 30 days.
+You can calculate your daily interest charge for the time period prior to 30 days before the first payment is figured by taking $200,000 times the interest rate of 5 percent.
+Now divide that number by 12 months and divide the result again by 30 days.

 Your daily interest rate is $27.78.
-If you close on March 15, you owe 16 days of interest or $444.48, which you pay at closing.
+You owe 16 days of interest or $444.48, which you would pay at closing if you close on March 15.

 When you make a payment of $1,073.64 on May 1, that mortgage payment will pay the interest for April as follows: $1,073.64 less $833.33 (April's interest) equals $240.31, representative of the reduction in principal.
 If you subtract $240.31 from $200,000, your unpaid balance as of May 1 is now $199,759.69.